Listening to the selections below in 1998 thru computer speakers or

 Spodarek.
 Noted performance artist, Dangerous Diane, produced this

-evocative essay regarding a late night interview with a visiting
+evocative essay regarding a late night interview with a visiting artist,

 possibly Vito Acconci.